 A bad window can be cured with a replacement window.
 A leaky roof can be fixed or replaced by a roofing company.
 But when the underlying structure of your floor is bad, you will find that there are few floor specialists who deal with this kind of problem.

-1. Floor That Slopes
+When the Floor Slopes

-2. Floor That Sags and Dips
+When the Floor Sags and Dips

 Different from slanting/sloping floors are those that sag or have dips.
 For instance, you may have a dining room floor that, end to end is level, but between those two points are various sags and dips.

 - Sistering: If you have access to the basement or crawlspace, it is possible to jack up saggy joists until they are level and then sister them so that they remain straight after the jacks are removed.
 Sistering is the process of mating up two boards with nails or bolts so that the new board corrects or supports the other, weaker one.